ibm-cloud-docs/cloud-logs/agent/agent-plugin-parameters.md

 When `Authentication_Mode` is set to `IAMAPIKey`, consider the following information:

-- The API key must be specified in an environment variable called IAM_API_KEY.
+- The API key must be specified in an environment variable called `IAM_API_KEY`.
-- If no value is provided in the IAM_API_KEY variable, the plug-in initialization will fail.
+- If no value is provided in the `IAM_API_KEY` variable, the plug-in initialization will fail.